5. Appealing against a refusal made by the Ofpra before the CNDA court

 F. If your asylum application is rejected

-If your asylum application was registered after March 1st 2019 (after which the 2018-778 law on foreigners’ residence must be applied), the prefecture must inform you that you can apply for a residence permit at the same time as your asylum request.
+When registering your asylum application, the prefecture must inform you that you can apply for a residence permit at the same time as your asylum request.
 If you have not done so, or a residence permit after the rejection of your asylum application will only be considered eligible by the prefecture on exceptional grounds.
 You have to justify “new circumstances” to request the right to residence.

 If you filed both an asylum application,and an application for a residence permit on other grounds and the prefecture refuses to grant you this permit, the prefecture will then refuse you residence and issue an OQTF order.
 Sometimes, the prefecture waits for the rejection of your asylum application to take an OQTF order.

-In this case, this OQTF order will be based on the rejection of your asylum application and you will have only 15 days to appeal.
+In this case, this OQTF order will be based on the rejection of your asylum application and you will have only 30 days to appeal (if you are placed under house arrest : 7 days and if you are placed in a detention center : 48 hours).
 In your appeal you will have to put forth both arguments related to the rejection of your asylum claim and to the refusal of residence.

 A single judge will then decide, following a “faster” procedure, on the rejection of the right of residence and the OQTF, and in case of rejection, the deportation measure may be executed.